High school commencements

 When: 8 p.m.
 June 4

-Info: Seniors will get 12 tickets for their guests; live-stream available at http://bit.ly/tchsgrad21.
+Info: Seniors will get 12 tickets each for their guests; livestream available at http://bit.ly/tchsgrad21

 •••